 U.S. Department of State Youth Exchange Programs for HS Students:

-Several different organizations implement this program, and each has organized an academic and experiential educational exchange focused on dialogue and debate, leadership development, and community service.
-Recruitment areas and application deadlines vary, so please check the American Youth Leadership Program website for more information.
+Several different organizations implement this program, and each has organized an academic and experiential exchange focused on dialogue and debate, leadership development, and community service.
+Recruitment areas and application deadlines vary, Check the American Youth Leadership Program website here